eric-switzer/process_tools/README.md

 process_tools
 =============

 Tools for persistence, trivial parallel jobs.
-Under development.

 * `memoize`: standard in-memory memoize decorator implementation
 * `persistent_memoize`: memoize decorator that caches results to a file for later use